 - To set a ‘word of the day’ and report on its use -‐ ideally a word that is not in everyday use, but avoiding the obscure or unpronounceable

 - To report on hesitations (Ums and Ahs) where they distract from the speaker’s message

-best online blackjack casino accepting us players online slots for iphone slot games no download casino download watch live casino roulette new online zar casinos play blackjack online for money gambling games online best casino payouts prime casino Before the Meeting
+best online blackjack casino accepting us players online slots for iphone slot games no download casino download watch live casino roulette new online zar casinos play blackjack online for money gambling games online best casino payouts Before the Meeting

 - Choose a ‘word of the day’ and produce 4 or 5 posters with the word displayed sufficiently large to be legible to those attending the meeting